Directed by: Noah Baumbach , Greta Gerwig || Produced by: David Heyman, Noah Baumbach , Amy Pascal, Denise Di Novi, Robin Swicord

 Gerwig’s Little Women is similar to her sophomore directorial feature, Lady Bird (2017), in that they’re both female coming-of-age stories about love, independence, and loss of childhood innocence.
 For all my criticisms of Lady Bird, it was a straightforward, efficient narrative featuring a protagonist (an impressive Saoirse Ronan) with a clear goal (earning admission at a prestigious university on the US east coast).
 The greatest problems of Little Women concern its lack of straightforward narrative progression and its haphazard cross-cutting.
 This adaptation’s nonlinear storytelling feels abrupt and nonsensical, an obvious and ill advised stylistic choice that muddles its source material’s otherwise timeless, simple premise of four sisters (Ronan, Emma Watson, Florence Pugh, Eliza Scanlen) growing up together during tumultuous geopolitical events (the US Civil War).
 Little Women’s first two acts in particular feel like they’ve been pulverized in a blender a la Suicide Squad (2016) or Man of Steel (2013), jumping across multiple stages of space and time with little rhyme or reason.

-Baumbach’s Marriage Story approaches romance and gender politics from a different, more contemporary angle, focusing on dynamic, sustained long-takes that involve complicated blocking and subtle tracking movements.
+Baumbach’s Marriage Story approaches romance and gender politics from a different, more contemporary angle, focusing on dynamic, sustained long takes that involve complicated blocking and subtle tracking movements.
 The film revolves around the interstate divorce of Johansson and Driver, whom inevitably resort to expensive legal counsel to dissolve their 10-year marriage and decide custody for their son.
 An otherwise quaint yet relatable premise, Marriage Story is cognizant enough to recognize its cliched narrative redux of rich white people drama; for example, a wonderful courtroom sequence juxtaposes our main characters’ marital situation with a hilarious cutaway to less privileged, working-class couples waiting their turn to argue family law before the same judge.
-Baumbach showcases his sense of humor in other instances with extended monologues by Johanssson and Driver, several of which devolve into shouting matches and one that results in Driver slitting his wrist by accident.

-Marriage Story’s lone significant flaws, besides the aforementioned pedestrian subject-matter and its predictable, bland conclusion, are its length and pacing.
+Marriage Story’s significant flaws, besides the aforementioned pedestrian subject-matter and its predictable, bland conclusion, are its length and pacing.
 Baumbach’s film is good-looking throughout thanks in large part to director of photography, Robbie Ryan, yet is at least 20-30 minutes too long and features much repetition across its 136 minute running time.
-I’m confident that if Baumbach was committed to “killing his darling,” he could’ve wrapped this story in as little as 90 minutes.

 In a way, Marriage Story and Little Women are inverses of each other and opposite takes on the traditional romantic drama.
 Greta Gerwig’s re-adaptation of a timeless classic ties itself in knots trying to “modernize” its source material in both narrative structure and thematic overtones, with only the latter being somewhat effective.
 Marriage Story, on the other hand, keeps its narrative simple and emphasizes the bravado performances of a much smaller cast with memorable, yet not flashy camerawork.
 Noah Baumbach’s story of marital dissolution suffers from overindulgent screenwriting, however, repeating multiple sequences for little reason other than to engorge an otherwise straightforward, linear narrative.
 Conversely, Little Women’s latest rendition could’ve used nothing but linear storytelling and narrative repetition so I could understand what the fuck was happening.